Sideways: Plot

-Miles Raymond picks up his friend Jack Cole at the home of Cole’s fiancée to begin a week together in advance of Cole’s wedding.
+Miles Raymond picks up his friend Jack Cole at the home of Jack’s fiancée to begin a week together in advance of Jack’s wedding.
 Miles, a school teacher and unpublished author, starts the trip at his mother’s house, ostensibly to wish her a happy birthday, but Miles steals money before they leave.

 Miles wants to spend the week relaxing, playing golf, and enjoying good food and wine.
 However, Jack is interested in trying to cure Miles’ depression over his professional failures and divorce by finding him a sex partner.
 Jack is ambivalent over his pending marriage and the prospect of giving up his acting ambitions in favor of a job with his fiancée’s father.
 In the Santa Ynez valley, Miles, an oenophile, teaches Jack how to taste wine.
 The pair dine at The Hitching Post II.
 Jack infers that Maya, a waitress with whom Miles is casually acquainted, is interested in Miles.
 Jack tells Maya that Miles' manuscript has been accepted for publication, although it is only being considered.

 The next morning Jack announces his intention to find sex partners during the trip.
 That night, he arranges a double date for himself and Miles with a wine pourer named Stephanie, who is also acquainted with Maya.

 During the date, Miles gets drunk and telephones Victoria, his ex-wife, after learning from Jack that she has remarried and will be bringing her new husband to Jack's wedding.
 The couples go to Stephanie's house, where Stephanie and Jack adjourn to Stephanie's bedroom, leaving Miles and Maya alone.
-The two connect through their mutual interest in wine, and- after hearing Jack and Stephanie having sex through the wall- Miles kisses Maya awkwardly.
+The two connect through their mutual interest in wine, and Miles kisses Maya awkwardly.
 As they part, Miles gives Maya a copy of his manuscript, which she had earlier expressed interest in reading.

 Jack claims to have fallen in love with Stephanie and tells Miles he wants to postpone the wedding and move to the Santa Ynez Valley to be closer to her.
 After spending time with Jack and Stephanie at wineries and a picnic, Miles and Maya return to Maya's apartment and have sex.
-The next day, Miles reveals to Maya that Jack is getting married.
+The next day, Miles accidentally reveals to Maya that Jack is getting married.
 Disgusted with the men's dishonesty, Maya dumps Miles.